Admin-7/Mr-Robot-techniques/Persona-based-commsec-training-matrix.md

 * …?
 * Signal (because of authentication, not just for privacy)
 * Audit/revoke your social network account "Connected Apps" settings for apps you don't use
+* Possibly put a [credit freeze](https://en.wikipedia.org/wiki/Credit_freeze) on your credit line at the three major credit

 # Individuals vs. Multinationals/Government